taustation-fan/taustation-fan.github.io/ships.md

 The [Tau Tracker shows upper and lower fuel prices per gram that have been observed per station](https://tracker.tauguide.de/fuel).

-Refueling can take several segments, and is proportional to the amount of fuel that you load up (always total tank size minus spent fuel).
+Refueling takes about 315 units per gram, which can add up to several segments for a large and empty tank.
 You can halve the refueling time by spending 10 bonds.

+Partial refueling is not possible, each time you refuel you fill up to full tank capacity.

 There are University courses available to reduce fuel consumption and to reduce the damage that ships take during normal operation.